Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 <br/>

-## Advice on writing and formatting MATLAB code
+## Advice on writing and formatting MATLAB code (Also applies to R and Python)

 ### Keep your style consistent within a script or project